BE151-7-AU-CO: Management Accounting

 Learning and Teaching Methods

 The module consists of 20 contact hours: 1 hour lecture and 1 hour seminar per week plus 1 hour revision lecture in the summer term.
 The lecture will indicate the main areas and themes that you will consider during the module.
 All students are required to attend all lectures and seminars.
 You are expected to complete all readings given for each topic.
-You should also prepare seminar materials in advance as you are expected to participate actively in seminars either by leading discussions or responding to issues raised by teaching staff or peers.
+You are expected to participate actively in seminars either by leading discussions on the case studies provided during the seminars or responding to issues raised by teaching staff or peers.

 50 per cent Coursework Mark, 50 per cent Exam Mark